Where does our name Williams and Bunkell come from?

 The rest, as they say, is history!

-Director of Williams and Bunkell Fishmongers, Matthew (known to most as Matt) Clift started working for Brian Bunkell at the shop when he was just 15 years old.
+Managing Director of Williams and Bunkell Fishmongers, Matt Clift started working for Brian Bunkell at the shop when he was just 15 years old.
 Matt has since taken ownership of the business which he has been running since 2009.

 Matt’s skills as a fishmonger won him the junior craftsmanship at the National Oyster and Seafood Fair when he was 19.